Casualties of War (1989)

 During the Vietnam war, a girl is taken from her village by five American soldiers.
 Four of the soldiers rape her, but the fifth refuses.
 The young girl is killed.
 The fifth soldier is determined that justice will be done.
 The film is more about the realities of war, rather than this single event.

-Later that night, the squad get ready for a night out but are refused entry into a brothel by an MP.
-Already frustrated, Meserve becomes even more infuriated when he finds out that they have had their leave cut short and have to get back out in the field.
+The squad are refused entry into a brothel by an MP, their company command.
 Private Antonio Diaz (John Leguizamo) arrives as Brown's replacement.
-Meserve tells his men about their next assignment and says that he plans to kidnap a girl for their own amusement -- Meserve attempts to legalize the kidnapping by saying they'll "requisition" her.
+Meserve tells his men about their next assignment and says that he plans to kidnap a local girl for their own amusement -- Meserve attempts to legalize the kidnapping by saying they'll "requisition" her.
 Eriksson tells his friend Rowan (Jack Gwaltney), about his concerns but Rowan assures him that Meserve is obviously joking.
 The squad arrive at a village and kidnap Than Tai Oahn (Thuy Thu Lei) in front of her mother and sister.
 Meserve tells Eriksson that they are going to have some fun with the girl when they arrive at their outpost.
 Eriksson and Diaz are both opposed to the idea and Eriksson tells Meserve that there's no way he's going to participate in rape.
 Meserve tries his best to get Eriksson to take part, even making threats on his life but he stands his ground against his superior officers.
 Diaz refuses to go against his comrades, and takes part to avoid been an outcast in the group.
 Infuriated, Eriksson is ready to help Oahn when Clark puts a knife to his throat and tells him to go on security for the night.
 Hatcher keeps his gun pointed at him as he walks away to make sure he doesn't try anything.
 Eriksson sits on watch, helpless and horrified, as he witnesses his comrades take turns with Oahn in the hut.

 On the railroad, the squad are watching and waiting to attack.
 Oahn is coughing and, realizing she could give them away, Meserve tells Eriksson to kill her.
-He refuses.
-He asks Hatcher to do it but he pleads that he doesn't want to.
+When Eriksson refuses, Meserve orders Hatcher to do it but he pleads that he doesn't want to.
 Clark sees some helicopters approaching, and Meserve desperately orders Diaz to kill her.
-With Meserve goading him on, Diaz prepares to stab her, when Eriksson fires in the air to get the attention of the Vietcong in order to save her life.
+With Meserve goading him on, Diaz prepares to stab her, when Eriksson fires in the air to get the attention of the Viet Cong, stopping the murder.
 As the shootout takes place, Clark stabs her a few times but Eriksson is so occupied taking enemies out with his rifle that he doesn't notice.
-The situation becomes desperate when the Vietcong move mortars up the river and begin lobbing shells onto the bridge.
+The situation becomes desperate when the Viet Cong move mortars up the river and begin lobbing shells onto the bridge.
 Meserve manages to take them out with a machine gun.
 Oahn, bleeding profusely from the stab wounds, slowly gets up and tries to make her escape.
 Meserve orders the squad to shoot her.
 Eriksson tries to intervene, but Meserve knocks him down with his gun.
 The squad shoot Oahn dead and her body falls off the bridge.
 Meserve leads his men away from the scene.
 As Eriksson slowly falls unconscious from the head injury dealt by Meserve, helicopters approach and they fire missiles, hitting the riverboat the Vietcong were using.
 In the course of the explosion, a passing U.S Navy boat catches fire and the crewmen are killed.